|Name:||Miss Emma Buckland

 c) assess the accuracy and reliability of interpretation of canine emotional states by key stakeholders

-Emma co-supervises student research projects related to companion animal behaviour and human-animal interactions, and has engaged in other undergraduate teaching commitments in the College.
+Emma co-supervises undergraduate research projects related to companion animal behaviour and human-animal interactions, and has engaged in undergraduate teaching commitments in the College on the topics of canine behaviour and welfare.

 Buckland EL, Whiting MC, Abeyesinghe SM, Asher L, Corr S and Wathes CM 2013 A survey of stakeholders' opinions on the priority issues affecting the welfare of companion dogs in Great Britain.
 Animal Welfare 22: 239-253.
 Accessed here: http://www.ingentaconnect.com/content/ufaw/aw